DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **IMU**

-A requested feature by a users is an Accelerometer and Gyroscope.
+A requested feature by some users is an on-board Digital Accelerometer and Gyroscope.
 The LSM6DSLTR has been included on the board.

 This IMU is an always-on compact 3D device and offers low power but with excellent and extensive features.